kaitlin-fair/495_setup/README.md

 (6) Link Git to GitHub.
 I did so using VS Code by clicking the little waving cat on the left vertical toolbar.
 For troubleshooting: https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#_open-a-git-repository

 (7) Create a virtual environment using Python 3.10.11.
 The process to do so is to create a new environment using Python 3.10.11, activate the new environment, then download the packages using the requirements.txt file.
-I will provide instructions on how to do this *within VS Code*.
-Going this route requires that you have this virtual environment in each 495 folder you intend to work in.
-Copy/pasting doesn't always work, so you may need to repeat this process for each folder you will use.

 If you are using Anaconda, these commands should do the trick:
-`conda create --name 495venv python=3.10` -- This command gives your new environment a name of *495venv*, however you can name it whatever you'd like.
+- `conda create --name 495venv python=3.10` -- This command gives your new environment a name of *495venv*, however you can name it whatever you'd like.
-`conda activate 495venv` -- This command activates the environment so that you can install other programs within that environment.
+- `conda activate 495venv` -- This command activates the environment so that you can install other programs within that environment.
 You might see the name inside of your brackets change from *base* to the name of your new environment.

 If you are using Windows without Anaconda, these commands should work inside of your Command Prompt (**note: must use python 3.10**):
-Use your path to your downloaded Python 3.10.11 in the following command (the path below is only an example of what it might look like):
+- Use your path to your downloaded Python 3.10.11 in the following command (the path below is only an example of what it might look like):
 `C:\Users\C2XName\AppData\Local\Programs\Python\Python310\python.exe -m venv 495venv` -- This command gives your new environment a name of *495venv*
-Navigate to the `Scripts` folder within your virtual environment and type the command `.\activate` -- This command activates the environment so that you can install other programs within that environment.
+- Navigate to the `Scripts` folder within your virtual environment and type the command `.\activate` -- This command activates the environment so that you can install other programs within that environment.
 You might see the name inside of your brackets change from *base* to the name of your new environment.

+If you are using Windows and neither of the above methods worked, you can instead do this *within VS Code*.
+Going this route requires that you have this virtual environment in each 495 folder you intend to work in.
+Copy/pasting doesn't always work, so you may need to repeat this process for each folder you will use.
+- Add this folder to your workspace and open `nengo_495setup.ipynb`.
+- In the searchbar at the top, type in `>python: create environment`.
+- Navigate to where python 3.10 is downloaded and choose the `python.exe` file _for version 3.10_
+- Then pip install -r requirements.txt

-Note: If you are using Linux or Mac, please let me know and I can find someone to provide assistance if needed.
+If you are using Linux or Mac, please let me know and I can find someone to provide assistance if needed.

 (8) Once you have activated your environment, cd to the directory in which your requirements.txt is stored, then run the following command:
 `pip install -r requirements.txt`